aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 pip install -r ./src/api/requirements.txt
 ```

-**Note**: Please ensure that Docker application is running.
+**Note**: Please ensure that the Docker application is running.
-At this point you can now synthesize the AWS CloudFormation template for this code.
+At this point, you can now synthesize the AWS CloudFormation template for this code.

 ```
 cdk synth